gurukulams/gurukulam/site/content/books/12-biology/bio-zoology/unit-1/reproductive_health.md

 **Evaluation**

-1. Which of the following
+1.Which of the following
 is correct regarding
 HIV, hepatitis B,
 gonorrhoea and
 trichomoniasis?

-    (a) Gonorrhoea is a STD whereas
-    others are not.
+(a) Gonorrhoea is a STD whereas others are not.

-    (b) Trichomoniasis is a viral disease
-    whereas others are bacterial.
+(b) Trichomoniasis is a viral disease whereas others are bacterial.

-    (c) HIV is a pathogen whereas others are diseases.
+**(c) HIV is a pathogen whereas others are diseases.**

-    (d) Hepatitis B is eradicated completely
-    whereas others are not.
+(d) Hepatitis B is eradicated completely whereas others are not.

-2. Which one of the following groups includes sexually transmitted diseases caused by bacteria only?
+2.Which one of the following groups includes sexually transmitted diseases caused by bacteria only?

 (a) Syphilis, gonorrhoea and candidiasis

-    (b) Syphilis, chlamydiasis and
+**(b) Syphilis, chlamydiasis and gonorrhoea**
-    gonorrhoea

 (c) Syphilis, gonorrhoea and
 trichomoniasis

-    (d) Syphilis, trichomoniasis and
+(d) Syphilis, trichomoniasis and pediculosis
-    pediculosis

-3. Identify the correct statements from the following
+3.Identify the correct statements from the following

 (a) Chlamydiasis is a viral disease.

 (b) Gonorrhoea is caused by a spirochaete bacterium, Treponema palladium.

 (c) The incubation period for syphilis is is 2 to 14 days in males and 7 to 21 days in females.

-    (d) Both syphilis and gonorrhoea are
-    easily cured with antibiotics.
+**(d) Both syphilis and gonorrhoea are easily cured with antibiotics.**

-4. A contraceptive pill prevents ovulation by
+4.A contraceptive pill prevents ovulation by

 (a) blocking fallopian tube

-    (b) inhibiting release of FSH and LH
+**(b) inhibiting release of FSH and LH**

 (c) stimulating release of FSH and LH

-    (d) causing immediate degeneration of
+(d) causing immediate degeneration of released ovum
-    released ovum

-5. The approach which does not give the defined action of contraceptive is
+5.The approach which does not give the defined action of contraceptive is

  <style type="text/css">